 During your consultation, your lender will want documentation of your credit history, debt-to-income value and loan-to-value ratio.
 Plan to bring your last W-2 and tax return, any earnings statements and any other loan agreements.

 Your lender will access your credit report on its own, but you can preview it yourself by securing a free annual credit report provided you by federal law.
 Beyond that, lenders will seek proof of how long you’ve been working at your current job and in your current field.
-They’ll also compile your debt-to-income ratio, assessing how much of your monthly income now goes toward your mortgage, credit cards, car payments.
+They’ll also compile your debt-to-income ratio, assessing how much of your monthly income now goes toward your mortgage, credit cards, and car payments.
 After factoring in your loan request, most lenders seek a total ratio of less than 36 percent.
 To determine your loan-to-value ratio to establish your home equity, the lender will seek an appraisal of your home.

 In assessing interest, be aware of which rates are introductory and which will extend over the life of the loan.
 Amplify is among lenders that don’t charge penalties if you pay off your loan early.